-The methodology for the 2007 study estimated only a portion of nonparticipant like-measure spillover based on responses from design professionals and vendors participating in National Grid, UI, and Unitil's Medium and Large Commercial programs.
-Cape Light Compact vendors were not included in this study due to insufficient data; however, two of the three vendors that were indicated within Cape Light Compacts' vendor data overlapped with National Grid's vendor sample and were surveyed.
+The methodology for the 2007 study estimated only a portion of nonparticipant like-measure spillover based on responses from design professionals and vendors participating in National Grid, United Illuminating and Unitil's Medium and Large Commercial programs5.
+Connecticut Light & Power vendors were not included in this study due to insufficient data.

 The data for the analysis could have been collected from nonparticipants directly or from the design professionals and vendors who recommended, sold, and/or installed qualifying high efficiency equipment.
 We chose to survey the design professionals and vendors primarily because they could typically provide much more accurate information about the efficiency level of installed equipment than could the nonparticipants.
 Experience has shown that customers cannot provide enough data about the new equipment they have installed to allow for accurate estimates of the energy savings achieved from the equipment.
-While they usually can report what type of equipment was installed, they typically cannot provide sufficient information about the quantity, size, efficiency, and/or operation of that equipment to allow us to determine whether the equipment is "program-eligible."
-On the other hand, design professionals and equipment vendors who have worked with the program are typically more knowledgeable about equipment and are familiar with what is and is not "program-eligible."
+While they usually can report what type of equipment was installed, they typically cannot provide sufficient information about the quantity, size, efficiency, and/or operation of that equipment to allow us to determine whether the equipment is program-eligible.
+On the other hand, design professionals and equipment vendors who have worked with the program are typically more knowledgeable about equipment and are familiar with what is and is not program-eligible.